zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

     # Fetch by ID
     dataset_artifact = ExternalArtifact(id=UUID("3a92ae32-a764-4420-98ba-07da8f742b76"))

-    # Fetch by name alone - uses latest version of this artifact
+    # Fetch by name alone - uses the latest version of this artifact
     dataset_artifact = ExternalArtifact(name="iris_dataset")

     # Fetch by name and version